mzazon/awesome-cloud-projects/aws/cdn-cloudfront-s3/cdn-cloudfront-s3.md

    echo "✅ Applied S3 bucket policy for OAC access"
    ```

    The bucket policy uses the distribution ARN as a condition, ensuring that only requests from this specific CloudFront distribution are allowed.
-This provides granular access control and prevents other CloudFront distributions from accessing your content.
+This provides granular access control and prevents other CloudFront distributions from accessing your content, adhering to the principle of least privilege.

 6. **Wait for distribution deployment**:

    CloudFront distribution deployment typically takes 10-15 minutes as AWS provisions edge locations worldwide and propagates the configuration.
-This wait is essential before testing the distribution to ensure all edge locations are ready.
+This wait is essential before testing the distribution to ensure all edge locations are ready and can serve cached content with optimal performance.

    ```bash
    # Wait for distribution to be deployed